gvwilson/thirdbit/fiction/in-heck/index.md

 He glared at the burned-out crab bot.
 "What in the Makers' names were they doing this far out?"

-And that was when Gumption heard Maddy scream, "Sindy!"
+And that was when Gumption heard Sindy scream, "Maddy!"
-He whirled around just in time to see the flying bot that had escaped earlier shoot into the sky with the younger Roo sister dangling beneath it.
+He whirled around just in time to see the flying bot that had escaped earlier shoot into the sky with the older Roo sister dangling in its claws.

 </section>